bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Worldly - nature themed coins, healing focus
 	- [ ] Corrupted - Coins with downsides
 	- [ ] Metamorphosis - Coins that trade, exchange, gain, destroy coins.
-	- [ ] Predestined - Absolutely no coins that reflip, focus on lucky/bless etc
+	- [ ] Preordained - Absolutely no coins that reflip, focus on lucky/bless etc
-	- [ ] Fundamental - Absolutely no coins with Statuses.
+	- [ ] Fundamentals - Absolutely no coins with Statuses.
 	- [ ] Oracle's Choice - randomized pool of 25 coins, changing daily.
 	- [ ] Charon's Choice - randomized pool of 25 coins, changes each time you choose it.